vatesfr/xen-orchestra/packages/xo-server-auth-ldap/README.md

 Like all other xo-server plugins, it can be configured directly via the web interface, see [the plugin documentation](https://docs.xen-orchestra.com/architecture#plugins).

+## User email uniqueness

+XO usernames (emails) must be unique.
+If an LDAP user tries to sign in with a username that is already taken by an existing XO account — whether local or from another provider — the login will fail with an error.

+To automatically link the LDAP account to the existing XO account instead, enable `authentication.mergeProvidersUsers` in the XO server configuration.

 If you have issues, you can use the provided CLI to gather more
 information: